yeehaa123/presentation-moonconf/slides.md

 <!--

 In practice, however, layered architectures often end up like this Escher print.
-This is due to the fact that the clearly defined layers of such a architecture can easily get mixed up.
+This is due to the fact that the theoretically, clearly defined layers of such an architecture can easily get mixed up.

 (and yes, I'm looking at you Active Record)

 "Unfortunately, people using layered architectures can often run into a scenario where they introduce an unnecessary amount of coupling between layers of their application."

-As a result of this tight coupling, layered architecture are often hard to scale or refactor.
+As a result of this tight coupling, layered architectures are often hard to scale, reuse, or refactor.

 -->